 What We Can Learn From the F.I.R.E.
 Movement

 I have some mixed feelings about the F.I.R.E. movement.
-On one hand, I appreciate the focus and intensity these people have toward reaching their retirement dreams.
+But the one thing I support 100% is the focus and intensity these people have toward reaching their retirement dreams.
 No matter where you are on your financial journey, there are some key lessons we can all take away from the F.I.R.E. movement:

 1. Start Dreaming and Planning for Retirement